zerojs1/Asteraid/ast.md

 - Boss modules:
   - Level 14 can leverage/extend `alienCarrierBoss.js` (pods, drones, aimed spreads, `CORE EXPOSED` HUD hook).
   - Level 15 would be a new module (e.g., `singularityBoss.js`) reusing helpers from Colossus/Titan/Dreadship (plate/prism orbits, pulse rings, line-laser sweeps, mine/wormhole spawns).
+- Tether pairs spawn only during Level 14 and are cleared on entry to Levels 13 and 15 (and on boss defeat); maintain in-place array clears to preserve references.
 - Keep power‑up cap (4 on field) and reward patterns consistent with earlier bosses.

 ## Testing & Debugging Shortcuts